rudi77/sdc/project5/writeup.md

 1. Implement the pipeline in C/C++
 2. Parallelization, e.g. one thread per window of a certain size.
 3. Reduce the number of sliding windows by restricting the search area.
-4. Do not take a sliding window search at all, e.g semantic segmentation.
+4. Use a different approach, e.g. semantic segmentation.

 Manual feature engineering is also very time consuming - finding the right features needs lots of experimentation and takes time.
 This could be avoid by using e.g. a CNN.
 The advantages of such an approach:
 1. No manual feature engineering needed.